ComDevNet/rachel-auto/README.md

 <h1 align="center"> Rachel Auto Tool </h1>

 > This is a tool to automate some of the basic tasks done on the Rachel Pi.
-It is designed to be run on a Raspberry Pi running the CDN Rachel OS.
+It is designed to be run on a Raspberry Pi running the CDN Rachel but will still work on any Rachel OS.
 It is not designed to be run on a Windows machine.

 ## Installation
 ```